This website uses cookies and asks your personal data to enhance your browsing experience.

 People who decide to relocate to Germany from Russia must respect the same requirements as other non-EU citizens going through the same procedure, namely:

-- they must also have sufficient funds to support their temporary stay here (as a reference, the minimum monthly salary in Germany is 1,621 euros for 2022);
+• they must also have sufficient funds to support their temporary stay here;

 If you need assistance in moving to Germany, our immigration law firm can advise on all relevant matters you need to consider.